 • frequent infectious diseases.

-An endocrinologist checks an ultrasound scan of the thyroid gland, as a rule, once a year.
-Most of all, this study is important for women who have crossed the thirty-five-year barrier, since this statistical group most often suffers from pathologies of glandula thyreoidea.
+An endocrinologist usually checks an ultrasound of the thyroid gland once a year.
+This study is most important for women who have crossed the thirty-five year barrier, since this statistical group most often suffers from glandula thyreoidea pathologies.

 Important!
-Timely check-up allows detecting diseases at the earliest stages of its development, thanks to which the doctor can deal with it as efficiently as possible, and the cost of treatment in this case will be much lower in comparison with an advanced severe form of the disease.
+Timely testing makes it possible to identify diseases at the very early stages of their development, thanks to which the doctor can deal with them as effectively as possible, and the cost of treatment in this case will be much lower compared to an advanced severe form of the disease.

 The doctor prescribes an ultrasound of the thyroid gland for the following symptoms, diseases and situations: